 - In addition if you have passive income from other investments, the value of this depreciation can be very strong as well.

-Did you know that in addition to the 30% U.S. Clean Energy Investment Tax Credit that is afforded solar, businesses can significantly write off the remaining cost of their systems in just five years?
+Did you know that in addition to the 30% U.S. Clean Energy Investment Tax Credit that is afforded solar, businesses can significantly write off the remaining cost of their systems as quickly as in its first year?
 The federal government provides a very attractive depreciation-based incentive to businesses that install solar systems.
-This incentive has been modified from year to year, and has most recently been updated in December of 2010 as part of The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
+This incentive has been modified from year to year, and was most recently updated with enactment of the Tax Cuts and Jobs Act of 2017 (TCJA).

 Before we explain how to calculate this enormous incentive, we wish to cover some important concepts: